jsncmgs1/spotify_ex/README.md

 The authentication module will set refresh and access tokens in a cookie.
 The access token expires every hour, and you'll need to check your reponses for 401 errors.
 Call `Spotify.Authentication.refresh`, if there is a refresh token present.
 If not, you'll need to redirect back to authorization.

+## Contributing

+All contributions are more than Welcome!
+I will not accept a PR without tests if it looks like something that should be tested, which is pretty much everything.
+All public API must be documented.